Credit Card Minimum Payment Calculator

 In the following, you can read how to employ the credit card minimum payment formula:

-- Interest capitalization frequency (in advanced mode): Most credit card issuer applies daily capitalization (360 or 365 times per year), which means that interest is calculated and added to your balance on each day.
-To get more insight into the mechanism behind the process, you may check our compounding interest calculator.
+- Interest capitalization frequency (in advanced mode): Most credit card issuers apply daily capitalization (360 or 365 times per year), which means that interest is calculated and added onto your balance on each day.
+To get more insight into the mechanism behind this process, you may check out our compounding interest calculator.

 - Minimum payment: The amount required to pay monthly to avoid late fees or charges.
 It applies only when the resulting payment is higher than the minimum payment computed by the minimum percentage.